Chart Color Schemes

 Alfredton is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Alfredton, as evaluated at the latest Census held on 28th August 2016, comprised 90.5% houses and 9.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro Vic.'s structure of 85.6% houses and 14.5% other dwellings.
-Home ownership in Alfredton stood at 31.6%, with mortgaged dwellings at 38.2% and rented dwellings at 30.2%.
+In Alfredton, as per the latest Census evaluation, 90.5% of dwellings were houses, with the remaining 9.4% comprising semi-detached homes, apartments, and other types.
+This compares to Non-Metro Vic., where 85.6% were houses and 14.5% were other dwellings.
+Home ownership in Alfredton stood at 31.6%, with mortgaged properties at 38.2% and rented ones at 30.2%.
 The median monthly mortgage repayment was $1,608, higher than Non-Metro Vic.'s average of $1,499.
-The median weekly rent figure was recorded at $365, compared to Non-Metro Vic.'s $300.
-Nationally, Alfredton's mortgage repayments were significantly lower than the Australian average of $1,863 as of 2017, while rents were less than the national figure of $375 recorded in the same year.
+Median weekly rent in Alfredton was $365, compared to Non-Metro Vic.'s $300.
+Nationally, Alfredton's mortgage repayments were lower at $1,608 versus Australia's average of $1,863, and rents were also lower at $365 compared to the national figure of $375.

 Frequently Asked Questions - Housing